Ichinga-Samuel/django_unchained/notes/databases/postgres.md

 }
 ```

-## Optimizing Postgres

 ### Manually-specifying values of auto-incrementing primary keys

-Manually assigning a value to an auto-incrementing field doesn’t update the field’s sequence, which might later cause a conflict.
-If you need to specify such values, reset the sequence afterward to avoid reusing a value that’s already in the table.
+Manually assigning a value to an auto-incrementing field doesn’t update the field’s sequence,
+which might later cause a conflict.
+If you need to specify such values, reset the sequence afterward to avoid reusing
+a value that’s already in the table.
 The `sqlsequencereset` management command generates the SQL statements to do that.